Alpha BRAIN Review

 Generalized nootropics

-If you’re interested in Alpha BRAIN’s naturally non-caffeinated source of power but aren’t sold on its safety profile, Mind Lab Pro might be a good alternative.
-Like Alpha BRAIN, Mind Lab Pro boasts serious results from a clinical study; the study is yet to be published, so we can’t say whether or not it’s legitimate (or what they found at all).
-It contains roughly the same ingredients (though there are more herbs and less vitamin B6), but the things it leaves out are things like oat straw extract, where there’s little-to-no research to back up its inclusion.
-They use third-party testing to guarantee quality without bias and have very few allergens or inclusions that might exclude you from using it.
+If you’re interested in Alpha BRAIN as a non-caffeinated nootropic but aren’t sold on its safety profile, Mind Lab Pro might be a good alternative.
+Like Alpha BRAIN, Mind Lab Pro boasts promising results from a self-funded clinical study (though this funding may lead to bias).
+It contains roughly the same ingredients (though there are more herbs and less vitamin B6), but the things it leaves out are those like oat straw extract, where there’s basically no research to back up its inclusion.
+The company also uses third-party testing to guarantee quality without bias and has very few allergens or inclusions that might exclude you from using it (once you speak with your doctor, of course).

 Frequently asked questions about Alpha BRAIN